-ordinarily allow the trustee to avoid such clauses.
-103 This allows the party to an ISDA Agreement to exercise the early termination, netting and set-off provisions of the agreement upon a bankruptcy filing by the counterparty (the trustee can also terminate the ISDA Agreement, even though by contract only the non-defaulting party has that right).
-Multiple transactions contained within an ISDA Agreement are viewed as a single "swap agreement," 104 which prevents either party, including the bankruptcy trustee, from "cherry picking" by accepting profitable swaps and rejecting losing transactions.
-105
+Under the Bankruptcy Code, the non-bankrupt counterparty is permitted to enforce an ipso facto clause in its "swap agreements" and "master netting agreements" (which include credit default swaps), notwithstanding the automatic stay and other provisions of bankruptcy law that would ordinarily allow the trustee to avoid such clauses.105 This allows the party to an ISDA Agreement to exercise the early termination, netting and set-off provisions of the agreement upon a bankruptcy filing by the counterparty (the trustee can also terminate the ISDA Agreement, even though by contract only the non-defaulting party has that right).
+Multiple transactions contained within an ISDA Agreement are viewed as a single "swap agreement,"106 which prevents either party, including the bankruptcy trustee, from "cherry picking" by accepting profitable swaps and rejecting losing transactions.107

 The FDIC has similar rights and faces similar constraints as a bankruptcy trustee, with some important exceptions.
-Under FIRREA, 12 U.S.C. § 1821(e), the FDIC, as conservator and/or receiver, may, within a reasonable period following appointment, disaffirm or repudiate any contract to which the institution was a party where performance of the contract would, in the agency's determination, be "burdensome," and disaffirmance or repudiation would "promote the orderly administration of the institution's affairs."
-While the FDIC may be liable for damages resulting from repudiation of a contract, those damages are limited by statute to actual direct compensatory damages determined as of the date of the receiver's appointment, and specifically exclude damages for "lost profits or opportunity," pain and suffering or punitive damages.
+Under FIRREA, 12 U.S.C. § 1821(e), the FDIC as conservator and/or receiver may, within a reasonable period following appointment, disaffirm, or repudiate any contract to which the institution was a party where performance of the contract would, in the agency's determination, be "burdensome," and disaffirmance or repudiation would "promote the orderly ad-